SRGSSR/srgletterbox-apple/fastlane/README.md

 ```
 fastlane ios tvOSdemo
 ```
 Build a new tvOS demo on AppStore Connect and wait build processing.
-Optional 'skip_waiting_for_build_processing' parameter.
 You are responsible to tag the library version and bump the build number after.
 ### ios nighltyDSYMs
 ```
 fastlane ios nighltyDSYMs